GSA's ARRA-Funded Green Investments Help Federal Buildings Weather the Storm

 Full-Year Energy Reduction: 20.5%

 At the Robert A. Young Federal Building in St. Louis, Mo., GSA used ARRA funds to invest in a complete retro-commissioning study to ensure proposed energy upgrades most effectively reduced operation and maintenance costs, as well as energy demand.
 The resulting project installed advanced metering systems to track energy consumption, repaired building façade and windows, upgraded HVAC systems and controls, and retrofitted the building with efficient LED lighting.
 The project further offset energy use by installing a renewable energy photovoltaic system on the roof, which converts sunlight to electricity.
-Additional case studies can be found here: Harsh Winter Analysis Recovery Act Case Studies [PDF - 888.10 KB]:
+Additional case studies can be found here [PDF - 888 KB].

 - Building Set: The building set was made up of 59 buildings located in cities that experienced harsh winters, and received ARRA-funded green investments completed before November 2012.